Anthony Barber: Birth and early life

 Barber was born on 4 July 1920 in Kingston upon Hull.
 He was the third son of John Barber and his Danish wife, Musse.
 Barber's unusual middle names arose from his mother, who contributed the "Lysberg", and French grandmother, who contributed the "Perrinott".
 His father was company secretary and director of a Doncaster confectionery works.
 He had two brothers: Noel, who became a journalist and novelist, and Kenneth, who became company secretary of Midland Bank.

 Barber was educated at King Edward VI Grammar School in Retford, Nottinghamshire.
 He became an articled clerk in a solicitors' firm, but joined the King's Own Yorkshire Light Infantry shortly before the Second World War started.
 He was commissioned into the Territorial Army Royal Artillery in 1939 and served in France with a unit from Doncaster as part of the British Expeditionary Force.
 He was evacuated from Dunkirk in 1940, but later he became a pilot in the Photographic Reconnaissance Unit of the RAF.
-He ran out of fuel on a reconnaissance mission on 25 January 1942 and ditched near Mont St Jean, but was captured by the Germans.
+He ran out of fuel on a reconnaissance mission on 25 January 1942 and ditched near Mont St Jean, and was captured by the Germans.

 He was mentioned in dispatches for helping escapees from the prison camp at Stalag Luft III; he himself once escaped as far as Denmark.
 His PoW experiences were recalled by his friend and fellow RAF pilot PoW Thomas D. Calnan who met Barber at Oflag IX-A/H at Spangenberg in February 1942: